 The current implementation supports running Flink clusters (JobManager / TaskManager / jobs) with either a configured keytab credential or with Hadoop delegation tokens.
 Keep in mind that all jobs share the credential configured for a given cluster.
-To use a different keytab for for a certain job, simply launch a separate Flink cluster with a different configuration.
-Numerous Flink clusters may run side-by-side in a YARN or Mesos environment.
+To use a different keytab for a certain job, simply launch a separate Flink cluster with a different configuration.
+Numerous Flink clusters may run side-by-side in a Kubernetes, YARN or Mesos environment.

 In concept, a Flink program may use first- or third-party connectors (Kafka, HDFS, Cassandra, Flume, Kinesis etc.) necessitating arbitrary authentication methods (Kerberos, SSL/TLS, username/password, etc.).
 While satisfying the security requirements for all connectors is an ongoing effort, Flink provides first-class support for Kerberos authentication only.
 The following services and connectors are supported for Kerberos authentication:

 Note that it is possible to enable the use of Kerberos independently for each service or connector.
 For example, the user may enable Hadoop security without necessitating the use of Kerberos for ZooKeeper, or vice versa.
-The shared element is the configuration of Kerbreros credentials, which is then explicitly used by each component.
+The shared element is the configuration of Kerberos credentials, which is then explicitly used by each component.

 The internal architecture is based on security modules (implementing

 are installed at startup.
 The following sections describes each security module.

 This module uses the Hadoop